lgvr123/musescore-durationeditor/README.md

 ## And if you like this note-entry paradigm... ##
 The goal of that plugin is to demonstrate that there is another note-entry paradigm needed/possible in MuseScore.
 The ultimate goal is to have this paradigm available natively in MuseScore without any plugin.

-If you like that approach, don't hesitate to the drop a message on the [MuseScore forum](https://musescore.org/en/node/321244) about you liking this way of working.
+If you like that approach, don't hesitate to thumb-up the feature request [Change the rhythm of notes and move automatically the next ones](https://github.com/musescore/MuseScore/issues/19513).

 ## IMPORTANT